hakhan88/Uptime-Monitor-React-Hooks/README.md

-# 📟 Description
+# Description

-This application is an **uptime monitor** to monitor our third-party API integrations.
+This application is an exercise to try out react hooks in order to come up with an **uptime monitor** application to perform third-party API integrations.

 ## Development server